philrz/super/book/src/intro.md

 and for managing data end to end because there is not one way for handling relational data and a different way for managing dynamic data &mdash;
 relational tables and eclectic JSON data are treated in a uniform way from the ground up.
-For exmaple, there's no need for a set of Parquet input files to all be schema-compatible and it's easy to mix and match Parquet with JSON across queries.
+For example, there's no need for a set of Parquet input files to all be schema-compatible and it's easy to mix and match Parquet with JSON across queries.